Looking for Limestone

 Located 100 miles south of San Francisco and about 37 miles inland from the Pacific Ocean, the limestone-rich parcel is found near Mt.
 Harlan in San Benito County.
 Its elevation at 2,200 feet above sea level makes it one of the highest and coolest vineyard properties in California.

 Limestone had been commercially quarried from the Mt.
 Harlan property a hundred years earlier, and to this day, next to the Viognier vineyard, there stands a magnificently well-preserved 30- foot tall masonry limekiln.
-The name “Calera” is the Spanish world for “limekiln,” which serves as the winery’s symbol and appears on every bottle of wine.
+The name “Calera” is the Spanish word for “limekiln,” which serves as the winery’s symbol and appears on every bottle of wine.

 In 1975 Josh planted his first 24 acres of pinot noir in three separate parcels.
 In the Burgundian tradition, he named each parcel individually to emphasize the fact that each would produce a distinct wine.
 The original plantings are the Selleck Vineyard (5 acres), Reed Vineyard (5 acres), and Jensen Vineyard (14 acres).
 These vineyards produced their initial tiny crop in 1978.